MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/per-machine-installation.md

 # Install the sync app per machine

 By default, the OneDrive sync app installs per user, meaning OneDrive.exe needs to be installed for each user account on the PC under the %localappdata% folder.
 With the new per-machine installation option, you can install OneDrive under the "Program Files (x86)"  or "Program Files" directory (depending on the OS architecture), meaning all profiles on the computer will use the same OneDrive.exe binary.
+Although a single version of OneDrive.exe is installed, a new process is created for every OneDrive account syncing on the computer.
 Other than where the sync app is installed, the behavior is the same.

 The new per-machine sync app provides:

 - Automatic transitioning from the previous OneDrive for Business sync app (Groove.exe)
 - Automatic conversion from per-user to per-machine
 - Automatic updates when a new version is available

+The per-machine sync app is helpful especially for multi-user computers and when you don't want exe files running from the user profile.
+Gradually, it is recommended that more and more customers switch to per-machine installation.

 The per-machine sync app supports syncing OneDrive and SharePoint files in Microsoft 365 and in SharePoint Server 2019.